sumanthkesireddy/wordpress_cf/README.md

 ### Running the template

 - Go to AWS console and choose Cloudformation from list of services
-- Choose create stack option and use the downloaded template as input and execute
+- Choose create stack option and use the downloaded template as input
+- Provide input parameters and execute
 - You can also use AWS CLI to execute the template (ref: https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html)

 ### Note